 The Board meets regularly.
 Four physical meetings were held during the year.
-Each Director was provided with the notice of meeting of not less than fourteen days and related Board papers and explanatory material for preview at least three days before the meeting.
-Draft minutes were sent out to Directors who were eligible to be counted in the quorum of a meeting for review and comment prior to signing off by the Chairman.
+Each Director was provided with the notice of meeting of not less than fourteen days and related Board papers and explanatory material for preview at least three days before the regular board meeting.
+Draft minutes were sent out to Directors who were eligible to be counted in the quorum of a meeting for review and comment prior to signing off by the Chairman of the Board.
 Copies of final versions of minutes had been sent to all Directors for their records.